Frustrated-Programmer/ChartingMutations/README.md

 * Add a setting called No-Cheat, that disables revealing the locked seeds to allow new players to discover the garden naturally.
 * Add a setting to disable the animations
 * Randomize plant's locations in the chart.
+* Add a default setting to make charting permanent progress.
+A mutation won't be charted until it mutates via by that mutation.

 # Check out my OTHER mod!